oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Does a Traffic Ticket Stay on Your Record in Oklahoma?

-A traffic ticket gotten for traffic offenses in Oklahoma stays active on the motorist’s record for 3 years.
-However, the motorist must not incur further points with a period of 3 consecutive years.
+A traffic ticket gotten for traffic offenses in Oklahoma may stay active on the motorist’s record for 3 years.
+To be eligible to have the ticket removed after this time elapses, the motorist must not incur further points within a period of 3 consecutive years.
 Interested persons may also reduce points off their driving record by not incurring any point within a year or taking driving courses recommended by the DPS.

 Is a Summons Worse Than a Ticket in Oklahoma?

-A court summons mandates an appearance in court for persons that commit a severe offense.
+A court summons mandates a court appearance for persons that commit a severe offense.
 While Oklahoma traffic tickets can be resolved by paying off the specified amount fined and doesn’t require traffic violators to appear in court.
 However, traffic offenders that refuse to pay their ticket fines may be issued a summons that orders them to appear in court.

 disclaimer